Mr-Tomahawk/NotebookLM-YouTube-Batch/README.md

+Batch YouTube link adder for Google's NotebookLM to add a lot of YouTube sources.

 This can easily be modified to work with regular links as well.
 It may do so already, I have not tested it.

 Usage: